 CONTRIBUTORS Mel Sargent.
-Pinnacle Photography Steven Donaldson Richard Stubler Jeff Curtis John Sloan DEPARTMENTS Don François Bob Wesley Sam Fadala DINES by Bob Wesley Understanding Correct Traditional Shooting Form orrect shooting form is essential asked him what it for the development of your full potential as a traditional archer.
-To know that you've done your homework, put in your practice, and have a system of shooting accurately with consistency gives a special feeling of inner gratification, especially when sitting up in a swaving tree at a freezing temperature for several hours and then seeing a magnificent buck suddenly appear below you.
-Understanding correct traditional shooting form is necessary in achieving correct form.
+Pinnacle Photography Steven Donaldson Richard Stubler leff Curtis John Sloan DEPARTMENTS Don François Bob Wesley Sam Fadala HISPERIN PINES by Bob Wesley Understanding Correct Traditional Shooting Form orrect shooting form is essential for the development of your full potential as a traditional archer.
+To know that you've done your homework, put in your practice, and have a system of shooting accurately with consistency gives a special feeling of inner gratification, especially when sitting up in a swaving tree at a freezing temperature for several hours and then seeing a magnificent buck suddenly appear Understanding correct traditional shooting form is necessary in achieving correct form.
 This can be divided into three parts: correct stance, aim, and proper shot execution.
 While it is perhaps academic to suggest that good physical conditioning and a desire to practice on a regular basis complements the process, I think it bears repeating.
 Correct stance may be divided into proper bow hand placement. the bow arm elbow, the bow arm shoulder, feet, hip and head posture, anchor, the hold, string finger placement, and the follow-through.
 Bow hand placement is essential to minimize bow torque, to allow maximum power to be transmitted back into the bow arm, and thus to permit steadiness in aiming.
 Several years ago as my good friend Wally Renner from Kentucky and I were shooting a scored round on my 3-D traditional range, he was ahead just a few points.
 It seemed that the harder I would try to gain points, the more he would move ahead.
 Finally, after the last target had been shot and the scores added, we found he had won.
-I noticed a big smile on his face and was all about.
+I noticed a big smile on his face and asked him what it was all about.
 "Bob, draw your bow," Wally replied.
 "Now, look at your bow hand."
-And sure enough, in becoming tense I had allowed my bow hand to handle and had too much bend in the tion.
-In my opinion, this promotes back part of my wrist.
-This caused steadiness by allowing the power to torque in the bow and upon release the flow more evenly back into the bow arrow left the bow with too much par- shoulder. allax, resulting in right and left inaccuracy.
-"Wally, why didn't you point this bow shoulder absorbs the power uniout back when you first noticed it?"
+And sure enough, in becoming tense I had allowed my bow hand to arrow left the bow with too much par- shoulder. allax, resulting in right and left inaccuout back when you first noticed it?"
 I asked him.
-"Bob, that's the reason for the smile," he replied. with a low wrist with the back flat part of the wrist almost flat.
-As a check, the center of the large knuckle "Mrs. Howard Hill at the base of once pointed out should be just that my main form one-eighth of area to be improved an inch from a upon was a bit more bend in my ter of the bow bow arm and a to the right if slightly lower you are rightbow shoulder." handed and your left hand inside the bow hand where contact is into the shoulder socket.
+"Bob, that's the reason for the smile," he replied. with a low wrist with the back flat part that my main form area to be improved of the wrist almost flat.
+As a check, the upon was a bit bow arm and a slightly lower bow shoulder." large knuckle "Mrs. Howard Hill once pointed out that my main form area to be improved more bend in my inside the bow hand where contact is into the shoulder socket.